5 ways to improve creativity & innovative thinking during meetings

 By identifying and avoiding these habits within your meetings, you can start to generate ideas and promote generating more innovative answers to business problems.
 Employees feel trusted with their ideas and can think in a more fluid manner, feeling supported by their company for their intuitive taking.
 Ideas are looked at for their validity in connection to the projects/brands needs rather than any individuals personal taste.
 Thoughts are no longer rushed but given time to be tested and appropriately developed, meaning that the foundations moving forward are much stronger.

-Mark A Yearwood
+Author: Mark A Yearwood